munich-quantum-toolkit/qmap/UPGRADING.md

 ## [Unreleased]

+With this release, the Python package has been restructured.
+In particular, the `mqt.qmap.pyqmap` module has been discontinued.
+Classes and functions can now be imported from the more descriptive `mqt.qmap.clifford_synthesis`, `mqt.qmap.hybrid_mapper`, `mqt.qmap.na`, and `mqt.qmap.sc` modules.
+The superconducting module's `compile()` function has been moved to `mqt.qmap.plugins.qiskit.sc`.
+The entrypoints `synthesize_clifford()` and `optimize_clifford()` of the Clifford synthesis module have been moved to `mqt.qmap.plugins.qiskit.clifford_synthesis`.

 ## [3.1.0]

 This minor release initiates the efforts to re-structure the Python bindings and make them more modular.